yungbyun/dla/README.md

 ## [Notification!]
 MUST-DO for your attendance <- Students abroad

-> To officially record your attendance for all the class, do the following things for every class.
+> To officially record your attendance for all the class, do the following things every week.
 >* Step 1.
 Visit jnuclass(https://jnuclass.jejunu.ac.kr/) and log in.
 >* Step 2.
 Select the class of '딥 러닝 응용 A7602' (deep learning applications)
 >* Step 3.
-Take the all classes
+Take the classes
 FYI, there is a homework for each class, but you can ignore it.

 ## [Notification!]
 MUST-DO for your attendance <- All students